Survey and Systematization of 3D Object Detection Models and Methods: Fusion Approaches

 While the described models above mainly focus on the frustum creation process, \citet{wang_frustum_2019-1}, \citet{zhang_faraway-frustum_2020} as well as \citet{shen_frustum_2020} seek to advance the processing of the frustums.

-By its modular nature, Frustum-PointNet is not able to provide an end-to-end prediction.
-To overcome that limitation, \citet{wang_frustum_2019-1} subdivide the frustums to eventually make use of a fully convolutional network allowing a continuous estimation of oriented boxes in 3D space.
-They generate a sequence of frustums by sliding along the frustum axis and then aggregate the grouped points of each respective sections into local pointwise features.
-These features on frustum-level are arrayed as a 2D feature map enabling the use of a subsequent fully convolutional network.
+Due to its modular nature, Frustum-PointNet is not able to provide an end-to-end prediction.
+To overcome this limitation, \citet{wang_frustum_2019-1} subdivide the frustums to eventually use of a fully convolutional network allowing a continuous estimation of oriented boxes in 3D space.
+They generate a sequence of frustums by sliding along the frustum axis, and then aggregate the grouped points of each respective section into local point-wise features.
+These features on frustum-level are arranged as a 2D feature map, enabling the use of a subsequent fully convolutional network.

 Other than that, \citet{shen_frustum_2020} aim to integrate the advancements of voxelization into frustum approaches by transforming regions of interests (ROIs) within the point frustums into 3D volumetric grids.
-Thus, they only voxelize relevant regions, allowing a high resolution that improves the representation while still being efficient.
+Thus, only relevant regions are voxelized, allowing a high resolution that improves the representation while still being efficient.
 In this case, the voxels are then fed to a 3D fully convolutional network.

 More recently, \citet{zhang_faraway-frustum_2020} observed that point-based 3DOD does not perform well in longer range because of an increasing sparsity of point clouds.
-Therefore, they take advantage of RGB images which contain enough information to recognize faraway objects with mature 2D detectors.
-While following the idea of frustum generation, the estimated location of objects that are considered to be faraway are recognized.
-Taking into account that very few points define these objects in a point cloud, they do not possess sufficient discriminative information for neural networks so that 2D detectors are applied on corresponding images.
-Otherwise, for near objects, \citet{zhang_faraway-frustum_2020} use conventional neural networks to process the frustum.
+Therefore, they take advantage of RGB images that contain enough information to recognize distant objects with mature 2D detectors.
+While following the idea of frustum generation, the estimated location of objects that are considered to be distant are recognized.
+Taking into account that very few points define these objects in a point cloud, they do not possess sufficient discriminative information for neural networks, so that 2D detectors are applied on corresponding images.
+Otherwise, for close objects, \citet{zhang_faraway-frustum_2020} use conventional neural networks to process the frustum.